How to Get Rid of Squirrels Humanely

 Once a squirrel makes its nest on your property, it’s very difficult to force it to relocate.
 You can reduce or prevent damage significantly by taking steps to limit a squirrel’s ability to invade your home and/or bird feeders.

-Switch to squirrel-proof bird feeders, or add a squirrel baffle to your current feeder.
+- Switch to squirrel-resistant bird feeders, or add a squirrel baffle to your current feeder.

 It's important to identify the nature and location of your squirrel damage as well as their travel paths, so that you can select the best control method.